glindberg2000/ella-ai/DEVELOPMENT.md

 - Enhance the security and privacy of user data.
 - Prepare for potential team expansion by documenting processes and simplifying onboarding.

+## Moving to new MGPT function config
+- new google utils, config, env_setup, folder structure
+- new function creation scripts